jordib123/replay-jamming-attack/README.md

 # replay-jamming-attack
 An automated replay and jamming attack against Remote Keyless Entry (RKE) systems in vehicles using software-defined radios.

+# Legal warning

+This implementation is for EDUCATIONAL PURPOSES ONLY.
+Don't use it for illegal activities.
+You are the only responsable for your actions!

 # Background

 ## Replay and jamming attack